himmat-bhanushali/falkonry-python-client/README.md

     * Add live input data (json format) to Datastream (Used for live monitoring)
     * Add live input data (csv format) to Datastream (Used for live monitoring)
     * Add live input data (json format) from a stream to Datastream (Used for live monitoring)
     * Add live input data (csv format) from a stream to Datastream (Used for live monitoring)

+    * Add narrow input data (csv format) with batch identifier to multi thing Datastream
+    * Add narrow input data (json format) with batch identifier to single thing Datastream
+    * Add wide input data (csv format) with batch identifier to multi thing Datastream
+    * Add wide input data (json format) with batch identifier to single thing Datastream

     * Create Assessment
     * Retrieve Assessments
     * Retrieve Assessment by Id